MatejS89/BI-PA2-CPP/Aurorion/src/SDL2_image-2.6.3/README.txt

 	SDL_Surface *IMG_LoadTyped_RW(SDL_RWops *src, int freesrc, char *type);

 where type is a string specifying the format (i.e. "PNG" or "pcx").
-Note that IMG_Load_RW cannot load TGA images.
+Note that IMG_Load_RW cannot Load TGA images.

 To create a surface from an XPM image included in C source, use: